open-wc/open-wc/docs/ide/alternatives.md

 ## [Atom](https://atom.io/)

 Atom is an IDE created by Github.
-It provides near-native support for working with web components.
-It has great support for template-literals.
+It provides near-native support for working with web components and has great support for template literals.

 ### Recomended plugins
  - [atom-typescript](https://atom.io/packages/atom-typescript) - Typescript support